 Experienced linguists knew exactly what I meant when they read the title.
 The biggest goal of beginner and intermediate language students is to become fluent.
-The benefits of fluency are obvious–complete conversations, more professional opportunities, and less dictionary action.
+The benefits of fluency are myriad–complete conversations, more professional opportunities, and less dictionary action.
 However, challenges don’t suddenly disappear when you attain fluency.
 Your older challenges merely get swapped out for newer, better ones.
 I don’t always coin terms, but today I’m going to make an exception–linguistic personality disorder (LPD).

 LPD is the phenomenon whereby a student of a foreign language(s) has a different, typically inferior, personality when operating in a non-native language.
 Symptoms include frustration, bewilderment, and a burning desire to make further improvement.